 ENUMERATION

-The enumeration of the households in all districts of the Republic of Malawi will be conducted in 2023.
+The enumeration of selected households in all districts of the Republic of Malawi will be conducted in 2023.

 The enumeration will include persons with a place of usual residence at the time of the survey.

 LANGUAGE

 The enumeration will be in the following languages; English, Chichewa, Tumbuka, and Yao.
 If the person being enumerated does not speak the languages which you speak, then inform the respondent that another enumerator who knows the language will come and enumerate him/her.